Aldrin-ai/form-builder-documentation/definition/properties/fieldModelDataOptions/fieldModelCheckboxList/max-items.md

 ### Max Items
-The maximum amount of checkboxes that can be selected in the field.
+The maximum amount of items that can be selected in the field.